 Avoid Student Loan Default Traps

 You see, all throughout college I buried my head in the sand.
 Paying off debt was something I’d do “later.”
 As an 18-year-old just entering college, it’s hard to get a firm understanding of exactly what your student loans entail.
-Once you graduate — even with exit counseling — you may not be better off.
+Once you graduate — even with exit counseling — you may still be clueless.

-So, whether you are a college student with student loans, a new graduate, or currently paying back your student loans, there are key things you should know.
+So, whether you are a college student with student loans, a recent graduate, or currently paying back your student loans, there are key things you should know.

 Your Loan Servicer